bids-standard/pybv/README.rst

 - comments marked as ``; comment``
 - key-value pairs marked as ``key=value``

+The binary ``.eeg`` data file is written in little-endian format without a Byte Order Mark (BOM).
+This ensures that the data file is uniformly written irrespective of the native system architecture.

 A documentation for core BrainVision file format is provided by Brain Products.
 You can `view the specification <https://www.brainproducts.com/productdetails.php?id=21&tab=5>`_ as hosted by Brain Products.